brianberns/CFR-Explained/Readme.md

 ## Information sets

 An information set contains all of the current player's information about the state of the game at a given decision point.
-For example, in Kuhn Poker, `Jcb` describes the situation where Player 1 has a Jack (`J`) and checked (`c`) as the first action, then Player 2 bet (`b`).
-Player 1 now has the option of betting or folding, but does not know whether Player 2 has a Queen or a King.
+For example, in Kuhn Poker, `Qcb` describes the situation where Player 1 has a Queen (`Q`) and checked (`c`) as the first action, then Player 2 bet (`b`).
+Player 1 now has the option of calling or folding, but does not know whether Player 2 has the Jack or the King.
 There are 12 such information sets in Kuhn Poker:

 | Player 1's turn | Player 2's turn |
 | --------------- |---------------- |